 False Claims Act Enforcement: A Self-Fulfilling Prophecy?

-Since the FERA amendments, the government ramped up its enforcement with more qui tam suits and great money gains (Department of JusticeDOJ, 2011).
-In 2011, realtors filed 638 qui tam suits, which represented a 10% increase over the 73 qui tam suits filed in 2010 and roughly a 50% increase over the 433 qui tam suits suited in 2009 (Federal Acquisition Regulations, 2016).
-The DOJ recovered more than $8.7 billion in settlements and judgments since FERA arrived, including $3 billion in fiscal year 2011 alone (DOJ, 2011).
+Since the FERA amendments, the federal government has ramped up its enforcement efforts with increased qui tam suits and stunning financial results (DOJ, 2011).
+In 2011, relators filed 638 qui tam suits, which represented a 10% increase over the 73 qui tam suits filed in 2010 and roughly a 50% increase over the 433 qui tam suits filed in 2009 (Federal Acquisition Regulations, 2016).
+The DOJ recovered more than $8.7 billion in settlements and judgments since FERA came on the scene, including $3 billion in fiscal year 2011 alone (DOJ, 2011).

-In the past few years, the legislative and executive branches has passed legislation and task force objectives that make it easy for the governments to pursue FCA cases on state and national level.
-In 2007 Congress added §1909 to the Social Security Act ‘to create[] a financial incentive for States to enact legislation that establishes liability to the State for individuals or entities that submit false or fraudulent claims to the State Medicaid program’ (Publication of OIG’s Guidelines for Evaluating State False Claims Acts, 2006).
-For states with a qualifying false claims act, § 1909 of the Act provides that the state’s share in any recovery would grow ten percentage points (Publication of OIG’s Guidelines for Evaluating State False Claims Acts, 2006).
-In 2009, Attorney General Eric Holder and HHS Secretary Kathleen Sebelius announced the creation of HEAT to prevent fraud in federal health care programs and strengthen local, state, and federal partnering (DOJ, 2016).
+In the past few years, the legislative and executive branches have introduced legislation and task force initiatives, making it easier for the government to pursue FCA cases on state and federal levels.
+For instance, in 2007, Congress added Section 1909 to the Social Security Act “to create[] a financial incentive for States to enact legislation that establishes liability to the State for individuals or entities that submit false or fraudulent claims to the State Medicaid program” (Publication of OIG’s Guidelines for Evaluating State False Claims Acts, 2006).
+For states with a qualifying false claims act, Section 1909 of the Act provides that the state’s share in any recovery would increase by 10 percentage points (Publication of OIG’s Guidelines for Evaluating State False Claims Acts, 2006).
+Then in 2009, Attorney General Eric Holder and HHS Secretary Kathleen Sebelius announced the creation of HEAT to prevent fraud in federal health-care programs and strengthen local, state, and federal partnerships (DOJ, 2016).

-In 2011, the Senate passed the small business contracting fraud prevention act that increased penalties for misrepresenting small business status (S. 633, 112th Cong.
-(2011)).
-Under § 3, a person would be subject to civil penalty under the False Claims Act for misrepresenting the status of any business or person ‘as a small business concern, a qualified HUBZone small business concern, a small business concern owned and controlled by socially and economically disadvantaged individuals, a small business concern owned and controlled by women, or a small business concern owned and controlled by service-disabled veterans’ in order to obtain federal contracts (Small Business Contracting Fraud Prevention Act of 2011)).
-That same year, Senators Chuck Grassley (R-IA) and Patrik Leahey (D-VT) introduced the fight fraud to protect taxpayers act of 2011 which among other things seeking to reimburse money awarded related to FCA prosecutions and require the Attorney General to submit a annual report to the House and Senate Judiciary Committees on DOJ settlements (see Fighting Fraud to Protect Taxpayers Act of 2011, Sen. Patrick Leahey, 2011; S. 890, 112th Cong.
-(2011)).
+In 2011, the Senate passed the Small Business Contracting Fraud Prevention Act of 2011, which increased penalties for misrepresentations of small business status.
+Under Section 3, a person would be subject to civil penalties under the FCA for misrepresenting the status of any business or person

+as a small business concern, a qualified HUBZone small business concern, a small business concern owned and controlled by socially and economically disadvantaged individuals, a small business concern owned and controlled by women, or a small business concern owned and controlled by service-disabled veterans

+in order to obtain federal contracts (Small Business Contracting Fraud Prevention Act of 2011).
+That same year, Senators Chuck Grassley (R-IA) and Patrick Leahy (D-VT) introduced the Fight Fraud to Protect Taxpayers Act of 2011, which, among other things, sought to reimburse costs awarded related to FCA prosecutions and required the attorney general to submit an annual report to the House and Senate Judiciary Committees on DOJ settlements (see Senator Patrick Leahy, 2011).

-As things present stand, contractors, business and individuals, such as those reimbursed by 3rd parties with government money, are all on the hock, regardless if they intended that the governments relies on the statement in making their payment.
-AHA appropriate describe the tense situation for contractors, businesses, and individuals when it express concerns ‘that aggressive FCA investigations are being initiated upon the discovery of evidence of a mistake or overutilization, making FCA enforcement through negotiated “settlement” a self-fulfilling prophecy’ (American Hospital Association, 2011).
-The health care industry is not only target as federal prosecutors expand FCA investigations and prosecutions to includes defense, financial services, and other industries (Department of Justice, 2013).
+As things presently stand, contractors, businesses, and individuals, including those reimbursed by third parties with government monies, are all on the hook, regardless of whether they intended for the government to rely on the statement in making its payment.
+The American Hospital Association (AHA) aptly described the tense situation for contractors, businesses, and individuals when it expressed concern “that aggressive FCA investigations are being initiated upon the discovery of evidence of a mistake or overutilization, making FCA enforcement through negotiated ‘settlement’ a self-fulfilling prophecy” (AHA, 2011).
+The health-care industry is not the only target as federal prosecutors have expanded FCA investigations and prosecutions to include the defense, financial services, and other industries (DOJ, 2013).